Polyfrost/OverflowAnimations/README.md

 # Licensing

 There is currently no licensing on the code found in this repository.
 Hence, it falls under All Rights Reserved.
-Code taken from [Sk1er's Old Animations Mod](https://github.com/Sk1erLLC/OldAnimations) is **not** licensed under All Rights Reserved.
+Linked code from [Sk1er's Old Animations Mod](https://github.com/Sk1erLLC/OldAnimations) is **not** licensed under All Rights Reserved.
 This code is licensed under version 3 of the LGPL.
 We are aware of some of the issues with this licensing, and we are working on resolving this.